Maria Kisito

-Sister Maria Kisito, born Julienne Mukabutera (born 22 June 1964) is a Rwandan Benedictine nun who was convicted and sentenced to 12 years for her active role in the deaths of an estimated 500 to 700 hundred people who sought refuge at their convent in southern Rwanda during the Rwandan genocide.
+Sister Maria Kisito, born Julienne Mukabutera (born 22 June 1964) is a Rwandan Benedictine nun who was convicted and sentenced to 12 years for her active role in the deaths of an estimated 5000 to 7000 people who sought refuge at their convent in southern Rwanda during the Rwandan genocide.

-Her Mother Superior, Gertrude Mukangango, received a 15-year prison sentence.
-The prosecution had requested life sentences for both women and two other men who were on trial with them.
+Her mother superior, Gertrude Mukangango, received a 15-year prison sentence.
+The prosecution had requested life sentences for both women and two men who were on trial with them.
 Witnesses had observed that the two nuns actively directed Rwandan death squadrons to their refuge and even supplied gasoline to burn down the building with the civilians inside.
 After serving half of her 12-year sentence in a Belgian prison, Kisito was released in June 2007.